-Members qualified for cross country flight may reserve sailplanes on weekends and holidays using the website scheduling system or by approval by a member of the Board, and receiving confirmation.
+Members qualified for cross country flight may reserve sailplanes on weekends and holidays using the website scheduling system or by approval by a member of the Board and receiving confirmation.
 You may make one reservation in each calendar month.
 This is designed to allow for planning for the 1-26, Grob, or Pegasus to be reserved for a duration flight, a badge leg attempt, or proficiency.
 Coordinate your flight planning with a club instructor.
 On weekdays the sailplanes may be used, without reservations, on a first come, first served basis.

-To be eligible to fly any FLSC sailplane cross country: the pilot must be a Regular A member of the FLSC, be approved for cross country flying by one FLSC CFI and the FLSC Board, and meet the requirements below for each type of sailplane.
-Normally these sailplanes will be reserved for a minimum of $1 \frac{1}{2}$ hours, unless you coordinate with the Ops Manager and others present at the start of the flight.
+To be eligible to fly any FLSC sailplane cross country: the pilot must be a member of the FLSC, be approved for cross country flying by one FLSC CFI and the FLSC Board and meet the requirements below for each type of sailplane.
+Normally these sailplanes will be reserved for a minimum of 1 1⁄2 hours unless you coordinate with the Ops Manager and others present at the start of the flight.
+It is strongly encouraged to schedule the aircraft days in advance.